 The need for high levels of hygiene in food production areas is obvious, and the cleaning regime and methods have to be as efficient as the productions systems they clean up after.
-There are many factors involved in maintaining a hygienic environment for food preparation including:
+There are several factors involved in food production cleaning to maintain a hygienic environment.

 - The layout and design of the food preparation area will influence the cleaning process.
 By ensuring that all surfaces are accessible and difficult to reach nooks and crannies are kept to a minimum, cleaning is much easier and quicker

 - The cleaning regime should be documented with processes defined so that operators know when where and how cleaning should be carried out

 - The cleaning equipment used in food factories and preparation areas should provide the most efficient and economical solution to the cleaning problem, to ensure that hygiene standards are met

 Fortunately there is a wide variety of equipment available for food production cleaning, as well as custom designed systems designed for specific production lines and environments.

 Food factory pressure washing